 WiFiRanger tells us that:

-For just $80 more than the Poplar and vastly less than the $349 GoAc, the Aspen seems likely to be a fantastic value for a feature packed router.
+For just $80 more than the Poplar and vastly less than the now-retired $349 GoAc, the Aspen packs a lot of value but is not without downsides.

 For an overview of the full WiFiRanger product line (and a look at some of the software features in common across different devices), see our gear center entry: